eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

   Ditto (e.g. a modification was successfully persisted).
 * postpone a response until an external subscriber connected to Ditto reports that he successfully processed an [event](basic-signals-event.html) which e.g. resulted by a persistence change of Ditto.
-* *Outlook* (to come in Ditto 1.2.0): provide a QoS (quality of service) guarantee of "at least once" when processing messages in an end-2-end manner by e.g. technically acknowledging/settling a processed message from a message broker (e.g. [AMQP 1.0](connectivity-protocol-bindings-amqp10.html) or [MQTT](connectivity-protocol-bindings-mqtt.html)) only after it was successfully applied to Ditto and potentially also to 3rd parties.
+* provide a QoS (quality of service) guarantee of "at least once" when processing messages in an end-2-end manner by e.g. technically acknowledging/settling a processed message from a message broker (e.g. [AMQP 1.0](connectivity-protocol-bindings-amqp10.html) or [MQTT](connectivity-protocol-bindings-mqtt.html)) only after it was successfully applied to Ditto and potentially also to 3rd parties.